-As part of a new pilot project in the Art Department, Robert Campbell, Professor of Art, is planning to lead a small group of students from the Art and Film programs to Cambodia during the 2018-19 Winter Break to shoot a short documentary about the renaissance of the vibrant Cambodian contemporary arts after decades of genocide and war.
+As part of a new pilot project in the Art Department, Robert Campbell, Professor of Art, is leading a small group of students from the Art and Film programs to Cambodia during the 2018-19 Winter Break to shoot a short documentary about the renaissance of the vibrant Cambodian contemporary arts after decades of genocide and war.

 Central to the project is Art alumna (2014) and social practice artist Lauren Iida, whose work throughout Cambodia during the last decade will be a main focus.
 Outlining the work of several Khmer artists, the film will reflect on the engaging and ancient culture of modern Cambodia as well as the work of Iida and her colleagues in their creative and practical efforts to address poverty, child labor and physical disability.
 Through observation and practice, participants and artists will learn about the culture, history, and language of the Cambodian people and the Khmer culture, while immersing themselves in Iida’s passion since graduating from Cornish College of the Arts: to intersect arts and culture in order to address social challenges.